 We have high academic and behavioral expectations for our students.
 We pair rigorous curriculum and teaching with intense personal support from teachers, tutors, and staff.
 We prepare our students for college and career success through several key elements:

 - Small school – Grade-level cohorts of less 100 students allows each student to feel connected and known.
 We focus on community and relationship building with families and students.

 - High expectations – Rigorous, differentiated, college-preparatory coursework.
-Advanced Placement and real college courses for all juniors and seniors.
+Advanced Placement and real college course options for juniors and seniors.